han20023/Smart-SNPer/README.md

 An automated pipeline that efficiently designs crRNA and isothermal primers specifically optimized for single-tube, Cas12a-mediated SNP detection.
 This end-to-end solution rapidly converts raw SNP information into ready-to-use assay components within hours, thereby eliminating the need for manual multistep processing and ensuring optimal performance in the final one-pot RPA-Cas12a detection system.version 2.1, updated on May 9, 2025.

 # Usage
-Download sequence.fasta, reference genome, GCF_000001405, and Smart-SNPerv3.exe.
-Follow the instructions provided within Smart-SNPerv3.exe for further steps.
+Download sequence.fasta, reference genome, GCF_000001405, and Smart-SNPerv4.exe.
+Follow the instructions provided within Smart-SNPerv4.exe for further steps.

 Branch A only needs to download the reference sequence.
 Branch B requires the download of Chrome browser and reference sequence.
 C branches require sequence.fasta, reference genome and GCF_000001405.
 Suggested B branch for personal use.

 During operation, it is important not to blindly use the default genome.
 First, test with a smaller-scale background genome to ensure that the computer configuration can support the execution of Smart-SNPer.
 If the default genome is required, ensure that the computer has at least 32GB of RAM and a CPU with performance superior to the i5-12400F

+The rs121913237 folder contains the results of rs121913237 run at branch B using the default genome, which on a personal computer takes about 7h per crRNA.

 # sequence.fasta, reference genome and GCF_000001405